 Microsoft Security Essentials uses green, yellow and red colour codes to designate the security status of your PC and a colour-coded icon in the taskbar tells you at a glance if your attention is needed.
 It’s simple – when you’re green, you’re good.
 However, if there’s a red or yellow threat, Microsoft Security Essentials will alert you and recommend what to do (you can act directly from the notification area without having to enter the app).

 Microsoft Security Essentials runs quietly in the background.
 You’ll only be alerted when there are specific actions to take.
 When you’re away or busy, Microsoft Security Essentials can take the default action on your behalf and you can open the program later to review and undo those actions if you wish.

-Microsoft Security Essentials is world-class security for your PC that's free* and easy to download.
-Here are some ways Microsoft Security Essentials helps keep your PCs safe without getting in your way or making you worry.
+Microsoft Security Essentials is world-class security for your PC that’s free* and easy to download.
+Here are some ways that Microsoft Security Essentials helps keep your PCs safe without getting in your way or making you worry.

 Real-time protection means addressing potential threats before they become problems.
-Alerts notify you when spyware, viruses, or other malicious software attempt to run or install on your PC, and suspicious files and programs are prevented from opening.
+Alerts notify you when spyware, viruses or other malicious software attempt to run or install on your PC, and suspicious files and programs are prevented from opening.

 Microsoft Security Essentials offers complete system scanning capabilities with both scheduled and on-demand scanning options to provide an extra level of confidence.
-Scheduled scans are turned on by default and configured to run weekly at 2 a.m. when the system is likely idle.
+Scheduled scans are turned on by default and configured to run weekly at 2 a.m. when the system is likely to be idle.
 There are three scanning options:

 Full scan.
-A full scan checks all files on the PC, the registry, and all currently running programs.
+A full scan checks all files on the PC, the registry and all currently running programs.